-With the new addition of an Amazon campus in Long Island City, developers have been pushing towards more condominium projects akin to renters.
+With the new addition of an Amazon campus in Long Island City, developers have been pushing towards more condominium and other residential projects.

 The city has been morphing from a more industrial neighborhood to one that is welcoming to residential developments.
 This new change in objective may be due to Amazon’s plan to establish a headquarters in the area.

 Of the 6,566 active units in Long Island, 1,250 are linked to condo plans filed by the state Attorney General’s office.
 Therefore, about 20 % of these rentals are looking to become condominiums.
 While only about 10 % of the 9,300 units completed before 2015 were developed condos.

 One company has released the details of a glass tower, the Skyline Tower.
 This condo will make up 70% of the projected development.
 Chris Xu and his team have been working on the project for the past two years.
 Currently, the group is discussing branding and marketing.
 At 67 floors and 964 feet, the tower will be the tallest building in Queens.